-New broadband seismic data reveals the possibility of a deeper, clastic play in pre-rift sediments.
+Modern broadband multisensor seismic data reveals the possibility of a deeper, clastic play in pre-rift sediments.
 These were very poorly imaged on legacy 2D seismic but now the petroleum potential of both horst and extensional tilted fault-blocks plays can be clearly seen.

-Further outboard in the Sabah Trough and Dangerous Grounds are the Miocene carbonates and syn-rift plays.
-A recent discovery in the deep waters of Sabah Basin has opened up a new and exciting carbonate play.
+Further outboard in the Sabah Trough and Dangerous Grounds one finds Miocene carbonates and syn-rift plays.
+A 2018 discovery in the deep waters of the Sabah Basin opened up a new and exciting carbonate play.

 The multisensor Sabah MC3D broadband data has enabled explorers to interpret both new prospects and deeper geology.
-This has been a challenge on legacy data.
-The multisensor imaging of the Sabah Basin creates new and exciting opportunities and allows explores to make better decisions and derisk their prospects adding more economic value to their portfolio.
+This was a challenge on legacy data.
+The multisensor imaging of the Sabah Basin creates new and exciting opportunities and allows explorers to make better decisions, derisk their prospects, and increase the economic value of their portfolio.

 Targeted Velocity Model Building Improves Illumination Issues

 Velocity building and imaging using conventional tomography tools is often regional in scope and fit for purpose for exploration.
-However, reprocessing and imaging using more advanced sequences provides significant uplift.
+However, reprocessing and imaging using more advanced sequences provide significant uplift.